Hope Style Stock Saddle of the Lone Star Revolution

 This saddle was built specifically for Disney's "Alamo" movie and other Texas Revolution re-enactments that require a high level of historical authenticity.
 It is ideal for use in any production where historical accuracy is a hallmark, but is built for the rugged use of the Texas Frontier.

-At $2,800, this saddle is an affordable addition to any collection of historic saddles.
 While it has the look of a one-hundred-sixty-six-year-old saddle, it has a lifetime of hard use ahead of it.